Shrinivas9739/Private-Photo-App/README.md

-An attractive README is crucial for making your project stand out.
-It should clearly explain what your app does, how to use it, and what technologies it uses.

-Here is a template for your "Private Vault" application.
-You can copy and paste this directly into a README.md file in your project's root directory and then customize it with your own details.

 My Vault 🔐
 Your Personal Photo and Video Sanctuary
 A secure and private photo and video gallery app built with Flutter.
 My Vault provides a safe space to store your sensitive media files, protected by a personal PIN.
 Keep your memories truly private and away from prying eyes.